Angold-4/cs/docs/1Introduction.md

 ### Compiler Structure

 **FORTRAN I is the first compiler, which brings huge impact on computer science (Many thought this is impossible).
-And modern compiers preserve the outlines of FORTRAN I:**<br>
+And modern compiers preserve the outlines of FORTRAN I:**

 1. Lexical Analysis
 2. Parsing